“We will never forget.”

 Captain Brian Stewart CMG, (1922-2015), father of Heather, Anne, Rory and Fiona.
 Brother of Lt George Stewart (killed in action Sicily 1943) both of the Black Watch (RHR).
 Fortiter in Re.

-– Rory Stewart, ABF supporter
+– Rory Stewart, broadcaster, writer, ABF supporter

 In proud memory of Trav and all who served on Operation Herrick.